 Mandatory Employee Reporting of Discrimination, Harassment, Sexual Misconduct, Interpersonal Violence, and Stalking Involving Students

 In order to enable the College to respond effectively and to address instances of discrimination, harassment, sexual misconduct, interpersonal violence, and stalking involving students, all College employees must, within 24 hours of receiving the information, report information they have about alleged or possible discrimination, harassment, sexual misconduct, interpersonal violence, and stalking involving students to the Title IX Coordinator or to a member of the Title IX team, which includes Deputy Title IX Coordinators and the Department of Campus Safety.
 Only those employees who are statutorily prohibited from reporting such information are exempt from these reporting requirements.
 Upon receiving a report of alleged or suspected discrimination, harassment, sexual misconduct, interpersonal violence, and stalking, the Title IX Coordinator will evaluate the information received and determine what further actions should be taken.
 The Title IX Coordinator will also provide information about the College's Grievance Procedures, as well as available health and advocacy resources and options for criminal reporting.

 Any questions or comments concerning this policy should be directed to the Title IX Coordinator, who leads Knox College's Title IX Team.
 Information on the team is found below:

 Title IX Coordinators

-Any inquiries regarding Title IX or the School's Policy and Procedures Addressing Discrimination, Harassment and Sexual Misconduct should be directed to one or more of the Title IX Coordinators identified below.
+Any inquiries regarding Title IX or the school's policy and procedures addressing discrimination, harassment, sexual misconduct, interpersonal violence, and stalking should be directed to one or more of the Title IX Coordinators identified below.
 Operating as a team with the Director of Campus Safety, these Coordinators will be available to meet with or talk to students, faculty and staff regarding issues relating to Title IX and this policy.

 Lead Title IX Coordinator